WPF9500/7390-Portfolio/README.md

 # Billboard Chart Prediction
 The Portfolio of INFO7390
 ## Introduction
+The Billboard charts tabulate the relative weekly popularity of singles or albums in the United States and elsewhere.
+It is significant to music producers, singers as well as the users.
+First, our project will gather the raw datasets which includes the weekly Billboard 100 hot chart ranges from 1998-2018.
+Second, applying linear regression model to predict the peak rank of each track by using track’s audio features and artist social influence.
+Third, applying logistic regression model to predict whether the song’s peak rank will be higher than 30 or not.
+The accuracy of logistic regression model is 68%.Furthermore, the convolution neural network model will be implemented by several steps.
+The CNN model includes two convolution layers and two max-pooling layer, and the accuracy improves up to 72.2%.
+After the hyperparameter adjustment and model optimization, the accuracy of predicting whether the song will rank higher than 30 or not increases.
+Besides, the Long Short-Term Memory Network is applied to predict the time span of the songs’ on top 30 chart.
+The accuracy is 68.8%.
 ## Getting Start

 ### Prerequisites
+We use anaconda3.
 You should install Spotipy, billboard api , and Tensorflow and download the dataset on(https://drive.google.com/file/d/1RXsMtwsQRs_kPpgHB2uxJzspAhTPcPx8/view?usp=sharing)

 ### Installation